sigtm/Framer-Adapt/README.md

 # Framer-Adapt
 A small module that helps you run a single prototype on multiple devices, independently of which device you picked in Framer Studio

 Here's an [example](https://framer.cloud/jAjMg) to give you a basic idea.
-Use the controls in the top right corner to test different device sizes and orientations.
+Use the controls in the top right corner to test different devices and orientations.

 ### It gives you the following
 1. Your prototype will run in full screen and native dimensions on any non-desktop device